 The mascot on Xixi asks “Do you want me to be your English translator?”.
 Click yes then enter your name in a field, and when you hover your cursor over a word, the mascot translates it for you.
 How’s that for personalized attention?

-You should pay attention to detail like how Photojojo does.
+You should pay attention to detail like how Photojojo (This site has retired.) does.
 There is a shopping cart on every page of Photojojo website.
 It’s gray and unhappy.

 But if you add an item to the cart, it becomes happy and green.
 It’s an amazing example of emotional design.